nickpetersen93/LIQ_PARTI/README.md

 # LIQ PARTI - Lick Instance Quantifier with Poly-Animal RFID Tracking Integration

 ## Included in this repository:
-  - Arduino code for LIQ HD running off an Arduino Mega
+  - Arduino code for LIQ PARTI running off an Arduino Mega
-  - Arduino code for LIQ HD running off an Adafruit Grand Central (significantly faster processor speed.
-NOT FULLY TESTED.)
   - 3D models for all required 3D-printed components in various file formats (STL, STEP, SHAPR)
   - Step-by-step build instructions and video tutorial can be found on the [Wiki page](https://github.com/nickpetersen93/LIQ_HD/wiki/LIQ-HD---Step-by-Step-Tutorial "LIQ HD - Step-by-Step Tutorial")